Beautiful Disaster (film): Plot

-The following days they get closer and closer, culminating in Travis and Abby starting to get it on.
+The following days they get closer and closer, culminating in Travis and Abby starting to have sex.
 Panicking, she throws him to the floor and seeks Mer.
-Abby believes she's in love with him, but before she can return, Travis bolts.
-Seeing a loving message from Mick on her computer, he gets jealous.
-Travis has no idea he is her father, whom she had avoided engaging with since she left Vegas.
+Abby believes she is in love with him, but before she can return, Travis bolts.
+Having seen a loving message from Mick on her computer, he gets jealous.

+Travis has no idea Mick is Abby's father, whom she had avoided engaging with since she left Vegas.
 Abby leaves, furious, and is later found asleep in the library by Parker.
-After Shepley sends out an APB for her, he takes her to her surprise birthday party.
+After Shepley sends out an APB for her, he takes her to her surprise birthday party, thrown by Travis as a way to apologize.

 Drinking and dancing all night, Travis finds Abby, stops her drinking and nurses her.
-Thanks to him, by 1 p.m. she wakes, hangover free.
+Thanks to him, by 1 p.m. the next day she wakes, hangover free.
 After Travis gives her a full body massage, they finally make love.
-In the morning, back at her dorm, a car is waiting for her as her dad has a great debt to Benny.
+In the morning, back at her dorm, a car is waiting for.
+A man tells her she needs to go back to Vegas.
+When Abby refuses, he tells her it’s about her father.

-Heading to Vegas, supposedly so Abby can pay back her father's $100,000 debt, she is successful and about to leave when a security guard she grew up with stops her.
-He confiscates the money as she's under 21.
+Arriving to Vegas, Abby meets with her father and loan shark Benny.
+With Mick’s poker luck dwindling over the years, Benny is now charging Abby to pay off her father’s $100,000 debt.
+Meanwhile, Travis finds out from Mer about Abby’s troubles and races to Vegas to help her.
+After hours of poker playing, she is successful and about to leave when a security guard she grew up with stops her.
+He confiscates the money as she is under 21.
 Told she still owes the money, Travis offers to participate in a prize fight to win it back.

-Meanwhile, Abby discovers it was a ruse, Mick's ploy to get her gambling for him.
+Meanwhile, Abby discovers it was a ruse, Mick does not owe anyone anything and wanted Abby to win money for him to skip town.
 She gets the money back with a taser, then heads to stop the fight.
 Starting a fire as a distraction, she and recently arrived Shepley rescue Travis.
+After discovering the money Abby stole back, Travis and Abby celebrate their relationship and freedom with one more night in Vegas.